Megan Wolfe loves Horror Movies, Drawing and her tiny little dog Xiu. (Xiu is a chihuaha dachshund mix.) In this feature we’re going to...

 This again reflects the intense division between her chosen visual styles: The Photorealism and the Loose Hardcore Abstraction.
 These comparisons are fairly obvious but we believe it goes even deeper than that, to the very core, to what makes Megan, Megan.
 There is a famous saying “We All Wear Masks,” When you look at Megan you see a small, spectacled, cute, young female artist, she is polite and often soft spoken and generally unassuming.
 But this is only part of the story, the real Megan is someone who likely only she and people very close to her would know.
 We get to see the real side of Megan through her work.
 And what you will find is at the same time Chaotic and Serene, literally movies and themes of great violence juxtaposed against moments of deep introspection and meditation.

 Looking towards the future Megan is pushing towards a slightly more commercial feel in order to generate enough income to survive and keep producing art.
 We see Megan’s work fitting very well as Album art likely for aggressive hardcore bands, or serene feminine vocals.
 We can see her monochromatic work translating very well into fashion and being vey successful.
 She has even mentioned she is going to be working on a massive scale mural in Downtown SF.
-She is continuing to push and evolve her body of work building towards more group shows and solos, she is also has pieces available here at Urban-Muse Commerce and we are very excited.
-(Click)
+She is continuing to push and evolve her body of work building towards more group shows and solos.

 In the coming months we expect to see Megan continue to push her visual breakthrough and integrating it into her older photorealistic style creating a certain kind of very difficult to achieve hybrid, and from what we have seen is quite beautiful and satisfying.